thalter/Three-Mile-Island.Net/README.md

 ## Future Plans

-- Continue to modernize the code with improved method, property, and variable naming.
+- Continue to modernize the code with improved method, property, and variable naming. *Done*
-- Separate game logic from presentation layer to allow for a variety of front-ends (Blazor, Maui, Native App, etc.)
+- Separate game logic from presentation layer to allow for a variety of front-ends (Blazor, Maui, Native App, etc.) *In Progress*
-- Restore original low-res graphics and sounds.
+- Restore original low-res graphics and sounds. *In Progress*

 ## Original Source